Now in Phase 2

 Both vaccines are new and the results are still being tracked and reviewed by each company.
 Until the vaccine has been in use for a period of time, we won’t know how long immunity lasts or what the long-term effects will be.

 The vaccine is safe!
-This vaccine has followed normal procedures that are in place including testing and FDA approval.
+This vaccine has followed normal procedures that are in place including testing and FDA Emergency Approval.
 With a worldwide focus on creating a vaccine, this vaccine was created with more resources than typical medications have.
 As with any medication or vaccine, there are possible side effects that include:

 - Muscle pain